adstuart/azure-vwan-asa/README.md

 ![](images/2022-09-26-08-42-56.png)

-Therefore you are stuck using one tunnel outbound (OnPrem>Azure), but Azure will return traffic over either tunnel (VWAN>OnPrem), which will cause traffic to be asymmetrical in respect to which tunnel/VTI it uses, but depending on your ASA configuration, this may or may not be an issue.
+Therefore you are stuck using one tunnel outbound (OnPrem>Azure), but Azure will return traffic over either tunnel (VWAN>OnPrem), which will cause traffic to be asymmetrical in respect to which tunnel/VTI it ingresses in upon, which in 99% of cases will break your ASA function (Watch out for false positives if testing with ICMP inspect disabled.)

 ### BGP - single tunnel